UNNC-Fab/2025-1-AL/docs/weeklyassignments/week3.md

 4. Extra credit: design a case around your design

 ---
-This week, I plan to design and manufacture an expansion board using Seeed Studio XIAO ESP32-C3, which can accommodate A4988 stepper motor driver, enabling control of stepper motor.
-Through this practice, I will delve into using LCEDA for PCB design, covering component selection, schematic drawing, circuit layout optimization, and generating 3D views and manufacturing files to ensure the board's producibility and stability.
+For this week's project, I am focusing on developing a custom expansion board based on the Seeed Studio XIAO ESP32-C3 microcontroller.
+The board is specifically designed to integrate with A4988 stepper motor drivers, providing precise motor control capabilities.
+This comprehensive PCB design process encompasses everything from component selection and schematic creation to PCB layout optimization and manufacturing file generation, ensuring both functionality and manufacturability of the final product.

 ---
 ## PCB Design Process